OGRECave/ogre/Docs/src/high-level-programs.md

 * @subpage rtss <br />
 The RTSS is not another Uber shader with an exploding amount of @c \#ifdefs that make it increasingly difficult to add new functionality.
 Instead, it manages a set of opaque isolated components (SubRenderStates) where each implements a specific effect.
-These "effects" notable include full Fixed Function emulation.
+These "effects" notably include full Fixed Function emulation.
 At the core these components are plain shader files providing a set of functions.
 The shaders are based on properties defined in @ref Material-Scripts.

 # Uber shader tips

 In case, you are not conviced and want to go with your hand-rolled uber shader, here are some tips:

 1. %Ogre supports @c \#include directives universally - even with GLSL, so use them to split up your shader.
+2. The `OgreUnifiedShader.h` header provides macros to map GLSL to HLSL and (to some extent) Metal.
+This allows you to write shader code once and use it for multiple rendersystems.
-2. There is the `HLSL_SM4Support.hlsl` helper which abstracts the differences between HLSL9/ Cg and HLSL SM4.
+3. The `HLSL_SM4Support.hlsl` helper allows mapping HLSL9/ Cg to HLSL SM4 (D3D11), if you only target D3D.

 Then you can have a shader skeleton like this: